Updated on December 19, 2022

 Remaining close to an activated spider bomb is a massive health risk, and exposure to the pesticide must be avoided at all costs.

 Simply put, make sure you have a quick and easy exit from the room or house in place before you set off the spider bomb.
+Don’t think that using a fogger in your bedroom during the day will allow you to sleep there that same night.

 #6 – Stay Away (Per the Product’s Instructions)